datacarpentry/image-processing/_episodes/08-connected-components.md

 > Now we would like to use a minimum area criterion to obtain a more accurate count of the objects in the image.
 We might also want to exclude (mask) the small objects in the labeled image.
 >
 > 1. Find a way to calculate the number of objects by only counting objects above a certain area.
-> 2. Enhance the `connected_components` function such that it automatically removes objects that are below a certain area, that is passed to the function as an optional parameter.
+> 2. Enhance the `connected_components` function such that it automatically removes objects that are below a certain area that is passed to the function as an optional parameter.
 >
 > > ## Solution
 > >